Get exclusive member benefits & effect social change. Join Today

 Treatments for AWD may include:

 AWD can be fatal.
-Therefore, treatment should be received in a hospital.
+Your doctor may suggest that you receive treatment in a hospital so your healthcare team can monitor your condition and manage any complications.
 It may take up to a week for you to feel better.

-People with AWD are at increased risk of:
+People with AWD are also at increased risk of:

-AWD can be deadly.
-This is particularly true if it remains untreated.
+Early treatment for AWD is important.
 Treatment significantly lowers your risks of complications and death.

-Written by: Rose Kivi and Elizabeth Boskey, PhD
+Written by: Rose Kivi, Elizabeth Boskey, PhD, and Ana Gotter

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.